openSUSE/news-o-o/_posts/2008-10-03-development-release-opensuse-111-beta-2-now-available.markdown

 Note to openSUSE contributors: If you have any changes or features to call out for future release announcements, please send an [email to Zonker](mailto:zonker@opensuse.org) with any information that should be in that announcement.
 (Preferably at least two days before the scheduled release.)

 Thanks, and have a lot of fun!
-Mercury is [https://admission-writer.com/](https://admission-writer.com/) the closest planet to the sun, less than half of the earth's distance